FrancesCoronel/personal-website-v3/_posts/2014-02-21-working-smarter-not-harder.md

     -   Follow your outline and articulate your points clearly
     -   Try not to write no more than 3- 5 pages per weekday or 5 - 8
         days per weekend day
-8.  **Fix, Don’t Fixate**
+8.  **Fix, Don't Fixate**
     -   Read paper carefully on your laptop to make sure your argument is clear, fix obvious errors, and rewrite where the flow needs improvement
-    -   Use built-in or online error-finding applications or software to make sure you don’t miss anything
+    -   Use built-in or online error-finding applications or software to make sure you don't miss anything
     -   Carefully read out loud a printed copy of your paper, marking any awkward passages or unclear explanations
     -   A final pass over a printed version of the paper to check the overall flow and to root out any remaining errors

-If you don’t recall any of this stuff, try to remember that no student should have to study and work all day, sleep for 3 hours, and go through the amount of stereotyped head ache and stress society assigns to the typical college student.
+If you don't recall any of this stuff, try to remember that no student should have to study and work all day, sleep for 3 hours, and go through the amount of stereotyped head ache and stress society assigns to the typical college student.